Kapo179/django-taskmanager/README.md

 ## Inspiration

-**Below is the initial inspiration, which shows kanban board used by monday.com**
+**Below is the initial inspiration, which shows the kanban board design used by monday.com**

 ![image](https://github.com/user-attachments/assets/484e76aa-b358-4e88-99ac-2092830f3f2f)